Clasp technology to knot homology via the affine Grassmannian: Final remarks

-Let us consider the categorical 2-representation $\K_{\Gr,m}$ from section \ref{sec:affGrass}.
-This 2-category is actually triangulated (in the sense of section \ref{sec:tcats}) although in this paper we ignored this extra structure.
-The grading $\la 1 \ra$ is equal to $[1]\{-1\}$ where $[\cdot]$ is the cohomological grading and $\{\cdot\}$ is the grading corresponding to the $\k^\times$ action on the varieties.
+The 2-category $\K_{\Gr,m}$ has an extra triangulated structure.
+Namely, the categories $D(Y(\i))$ and the categories of kernels between them are triangulated.
+We have ignored this structure until now.

-Now consider larger the 2-category $\K^+_{\Gr,m}$ where we allow complexes of sheaves and FM kernels which are unbounded above (one can also allow unbounded below complexes which gives $\K^-_{\Gr,m})$.
-The 2-category $\K^+_{\Gr,m}$ should {\em not} be confused with $\Kom^+(\K_{\Gr,m})$.
+Recall that the grading $\la 1 \ra$ we have used is equal to $[1]\{-1\}$ where $[\cdot]$ is the cohomological grading and $\{\cdot\}$ is the grading corresponding to the $\k^\times$ action on the varieties $Y(\i)$.
+We now consider the 2-category $\K^+_{\Gr,m}$ where we allow objects and kernels which are bounded below but not necessarily above (one can also consider the 2-category $\K^-_{\Gr,m}$ where objects and kernels are bounded above but not below).
+The 2-category $\K^+_{\Gr,m}$ should not be confused with $\Kom^+(\K_{\Gr,m})$.